GMalzac/ProgImage.com/README.md

 X-User-Token    BaLgKhKd6hsKKVRXywrs
 ```

-Once the request is completed, the API will render a JSON show of your record with the desired format.
+Once the request is completed, the API will render a JSON show of your new record with the desired format.
 You can access your transformed and uploaded picture using the image_url value.